kh3rm/mvc-report/README.md

 Final words
 ----------------------------

-I hope that you will find all of this rewarding.
+I hope that you will find all of this intriguing and rewarding.

 / Best regards, Herman